chantalsantos7/dfa-challenge-3-address-book/docs/domain-models-test-plan.md

 #### addContact
 * Length of ArrayList<> contacts should increase by 1
-* Contact can be found in ArrayList<> contacts
-* Should be able to add a Contact when the contacts list isn't empty
 * Adding a null Contact should throw an exception
+* Should not be able to add a contact with a duplicate phone number or email

 #### checkDuplicate
 + Will be tested in it's calling class, addContact